[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 - Cost Per Page Like

-That’s 10 fewer columns, and it focuses on the metrics that truly matter to the objective of your campaign (Page Likes).
+That’s 10 fewer columns, and it focuses on the metrics that truly matter to the The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery. of your campaign (Page Likes).

 You can take control of your ad reports with the help of a simple button: Edit Columns.